drawk-cab/d4/README.md

 Diminished Forth definition and interpreter

-This is the tiny language floatbeat uses to define sounds, designed for fun and live coding of music.
-It's like Forth but simpler.
+This is the tiny language floatbeat uses to define sounds, designed for fun and fast live coding of music, inspired by Forth.

 ## Principles